£100 Loan – Borrow 100 pounds today

 How long do I have to pay it back?

 You can take out a short-term loan of £100 and repay it over a period of three, six, or twelve months - this is the "term" of your loan.
-The longer the term, the lower your monthly repayments are likely to be, but you will often end up paying more interest on the loan overall.
+The longer the term, the lower your monthly repayments are likely to be, but you will often end up paying more interest overall.

 What happens if I can’t pay my loan back?